 PRECAUTIONS TO BE TAKEN IN HANDLING: Can cause rapid suffocation due to oxygen deficiency.
 Close cylinder valve after each use; keep closed even when empty.
 Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.
 Never attempt to lift a cylinder by its cap; the cap is intended solely to protect the valve.
 Never insert an object (e.g., wrench, screwdriver, pry bar) into cap openings; doing so may damage the valve and cause a leak.
 Use an adjustable strap wrench to remove over-tight or rusted caps.
 Arcs and sparks can ignite combustible materials.
 Prevent fires.
-For more information on fire prevention in welding and cutting, see NFPA 51B, Standard for Fire Prevention During Welding, Cutting, and Other Hotwork, published by the National Fire Protection Association.
+Refer to NFPA 51B, Standard for Fire Prevention During Welding, Cutting, and Other Hotwork, published by the National Fire Protection Association.
 Do not strike an arc on the cylinder.
 The defect produced by an arc burn could lead to cylinder rupture.
-Never work on a pressurized system.
 Open valve slowly.
 If valve is hard to open, discontinue use and contact your supplier.
+Never apply flame or localized heat directly to any part of the cylinder.
+High temperatures may damage the cylinder and could cause the pressure relief device to fail prematurely, venting the cylinder contents.
 For other precautions in using this mixture, see section 16.

 PRECAUTIONS TO BE TAKEN IN STORAGE: Store and use with adequate ventilation.
-Firmly secure cylinders upright to keep them from falling or being knocked over.
+Always secure cylinders upright to keep them from falling or being knocked over.
 Screw valve protection cap firmly in place by hand.
 Store only where temperature will not exceed 125°F (52°C).
 Store full and empty cylinders separately.
 Use a first-in, first-out inventory system to prevent storing full cylinders for long periods.